rclone/rclone/docs/content/_index.md

 cat.
 Rclone's familiar syntax includes shell pipeline support, and `--dry-run` protection.
 It can be used at the command line, in scripts or via its [API](/rc).

+Users have called it "The swiss army knife of cloud storage" and "Technology indistinguishable from magic".

 Rclone really cares about your data.
 It preserves your timestamps and verifies your data at all times.
 Transfers over limited bandwidth;